Youngermaster/Flutter-React-Native-MQTT/README.md

-# Flutter RabbitMQ
+# Flutter React Native MQTT

-This is a simple mobile application made to test out some simple RabbitMQ functionalities in Flutter.
+A project to store some client side apps to intereact with a MQTT Broker.